 To understand and appreciate Mr. Buffett, I recommend reading his biography The Snowball: Warren Buffett and the Business of Life.

 Unlike the books that are about Buffett out there Read more

-In each chapter of this book and the book as whole, author Peter does a good job of laying down the foundations for what is sub sequentially to follow along in the book.
-The theme of the sub title From Darwin To Munger is the the foundation of how this book is structured (primitive-to-evolution).
+In each chapter of this book and the book as a whole, author Peter does a good job of laying down the foundations for what is sub sequentially to follow along in the book.
+The theme of the sub title From Darwin To Munger is the foundation of how this book is structured (primitive-to-evolution).

 The beginning of the book lays down explanations of how our brains biologically create thoughts and how it is influenced or “hardwired” by the connections we make.
-Peter then gives examples and shares studies from Charles Darwin himself, along with others, on how our natural ways of thinking has derived from our early ancestor’s primitive brain’ and thought processes that they used through their primitive experiences.
-He then goes on to connect those natural thinking tendencies that we’ve inherited and explains why we make the decisions that we make today.
+Peter then gives examples and shares studies from Charles Darwin himself, along with others, on how our natural ways of thinking have derived from our early ancestor’s primitive brain’ and thought processes that they used their primitive experiences.
+He then goes on to connect those natural thinking tendencies that we’ve inherited and explained why we make the decisions that we make today.

 Peter Bevelin does a good job of connecting the dots for us to enable us to understand what influences our thinking.
 Read more